kevinweber/inline-comments/readme.txt

 * When you use Jetpack Comments, the comments will not be assigned to a specific paragraph.
 Anyhow, the comment will be displayed within your regular comment section with all other comments.

 == Changelog ==

+= 2.2.2.1 =
+* Fix issue where HTML is displayed in backend upon plugin activation instead of the rendered version of it.

 = 2.2.2 =
 * Several JavaScript fixes (pull request from @r-a-y on Github).